bempp/kifmm/paper/paper.md

 # Summary

-We present `kifmm-rs` a Rust based implementation of the kernel independent Fast Multipole Method (kiFMM), with Python bindings, that serves as a implementation framework for implementing the kiFMMs [@Ying2004; @Greengard1987].
-The FMM is a core algorithm for scientific computing, commonly cited as one of the top algorithmic advances of the twentieth century [@cipra2000best] due to its acceleration of the computation of $N$-body potential evaluation problems of the form,
+We present `kifmm-rs` a Rust based implementation of the kernel independent Fast Multipole Method (kiFMM), with Python bindings, that serves as a implementation framework for kiFMMs [@Ying2004; @Greengard1987].
+The FMM is a key algorithm for scientific computing, commonly cited as one of the top algorithmic advances of the twentieth century [@cipra2000best] due to its acceleration of the computation of $N$-body potential evaluation problems of the form,

 \begin{equation}
     \phi(x_i) = \sum_{j=1}^N K(x_i, y_j) q(y_j)